pachyderm/pachyderm/doc/deployment/deploy_custom.md

 The first two sets of required flags configure the primary components for a Pachyderm deployment, the persistent volume and the object store.
 They take a parameter to indicate the style of pv and object store backend.
-Those parameters will drive the kind and number of arguments that follow the two required flags.
+Those parameters will drive the kind and number of parameters that follow the two required flags.
 The last require flag configures the type of etcd deployment: static volume or StatefulSet.
-An additional set of optional flags configures other deployment parameters.
+An additional set of optional flags configures other deployment attributes.

 A `pachctl deploy custom` invocation looks like this
 ```